alok/notational-fzf-vim/README.md

 could recreate Notational Velocity in Vim.

 This plugin allows you to define a list of directories that you want to search.
+It also handles Notational Velocity's issue with multiple databases.
+UNIX does not allow repeated filenames in the same folder, but often the parent folder provides context, like in `workout/TODO.md` and `coding/TODO.md`.

 The first directory in the list is used as the main directory, unless you set `g:nv_main_directory`.
 If you press `control-x` after typing some words, it will use those words as the filename to create a file in the main directory.
 It will then open that file in a vertical split.
 If that file already exists, don't worry, it won't overwrite it.
 This plugin never modifies your files at any point.
 It can only read, open, and create them.

+You can define relative links, so adding `./docs` and `./notes` will work.
+Keep in mind that it's relative to your current working directory (as Vim interprets it).

 This plugin may not work on Windows.
 I only have a Mac to test it on.
 It works for sure on Mac with Neovim, and *should* work in terminal Vim,